 With pregnancy comes many different symptoms.
 Most of them are common and well known.
 But some are unheard of!
-No one told me any of these weird symptoms before my first pregnancy so, I wanted to share them with you.
+Below I share some of the weirdest pregnancy symptoms I had that caught me by surprise.

 One of the most common pregnancy symptoms is morning sickness.
 You are also bloated, tired, pee a lot, sleepy, have sore breasts, and maybe spotting.
 But what about the other pregnancy symptoms?

-The ones that almost everyone has but you don’t hear much about.
+The ones that almost every pregnant woman has but you don’t hear much about.
 Below are all of those shockingly weird pregnancy symptoms that are very common but unheard of.

 What are those weird but common pregnancy symptoms?